LostRhapsody/blackgate/README.md

 - Test Coverage
 - oAuth test server for testing oAuth Client Credential flows
 - HTTP Method Validation per-path
-- Detailed metrics for each request
+- Detailed metrics for each request via the CLI and Web
 - Rate Limiting - Configurable per-minute and per-hour rate limits for each route
 - Dockerfile included for containerization to self-host